cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

         stop: "0 us
 ```

-It then links the real LST data files to the output directory [...]DL1/Observations/Coincident, and runs the script lst1_magic_event_coincidence.py in all of them.
+It then links the LST data files to the output directory [...]DL1/Observations/Coincident, and runs the script lst1_magic_event_coincidence.py in all of them.

-Once it is done, we add stereo parameters to the MAGIC+LST coincident DL1 data by running:
+Once it is done, we add stereo parameters to the MAGIC+LST coincident DL1 files by running:

 > $ stereo_events

-This script creates the file config_stereo.yaml with the follwoing parameters:
+This script creates the file config_stereo.yaml with the following parameters:
 ```
 stereo_reco:
     quality_cuts: "(intensity > 50) & (width > 0)"
     theta_uplim: "6 arcmin"
 ```

-It then creates the output directories for the DL1 with stereo parameters [...]DL1/Observations/Coincident__stereo/SEVERALNIGHTS and [...]/DL1/MC/GAMMAorPROTON/Merged/StereoMerged, and then runs the script lst1_magic_stereo_reco.py in all of the coincident DL1 files.
-The stereo DL1 files for MC and real data are then saved in these directories.
+It then creates the output directories for the DL1 with stereo parameters [...]DL1/Observations/Coincident__stereo/SEVERALNIGHTS, and then runs the script lst1_magic_stereo_reco.py in all of the coincident DL1 files.
+The stereo DL1 files are then saved in these directories.

 ### Random forest and DL1 to DL2